 Adding a switched capacitor bank at the GEN-2003-013 site would also be beneficial as to allow the GE turbines some reactive reserve margin in which to operate.
 If the GE machines are at the maximum limits of their reactive capability, they will be unable to regulate any voltage or power deviations that may occur.
 It is impossible to determine what size of capacitor bank may be required for all situations or wind farm generating levels.
 However, the interconnection guidelines of SPS/Xcel Energy require that induction generator installations must provide reactive compensation such that the power factor at the point of interconnection is between 0.95 leading to 0.95 lagging.
-For this 198MW wind farm, that reactive requirement is ± 65 MVAR.
+To execute an Interconnection Agreement, the Customer will be required to meet this power factor.
+For this 198MW wind farm, that reactive requirement is 65MVAR.
 The GE machines are capable of providing up to 65MVAR (0.95 leading) and absorbing 96MVAR (0.90 lagging) of reactive power.
 However, there are transformer and collection system losses that must be taken into account.
-Results of an EMTP study and final design layout information will be required to determine the need for additional capacitors at GEN-2003-013.
+If the required power factor is not maintained during operation, a capacitor bank shall be required.

-Upon further discussion with SPS/Xcel Energy, it may be required to convert the existing fixed line reactors at Potter and Finney into switched reactors with supervisory control that can be placed inservice if both wind farms are at minimum output or the voltage profile along the line requires the shunt.
-It was also assumed that line reactors were not required at the wind farm interconnection substations (both GEN-2002-008 and GEN-2003-013) when the wind farms were operating.
+It may be required to convert the existing fixed line reactors at Potter and Finney into switched reactors with supervisory control that can be placed in-service if both wind farms are at minimum output or the voltage profile along the line requires the shunt.
+It is possible the line reactors at Potter and Finney will not be required at the wind farm interconnection substations (both GEN-2002-008 and GEN-2003-013) when the wind farms were operating.
 As the wind turbines would inherently draw VARS from the system, the reactors would simply be an additional reactive sink and place a greater burden on the wind farms to provide for their own voltage support.
-Line reactors may be required on the 345kV lines leaving the interconnection substations when attempts are made to close the lines.
-However, these line reactors may need to be removed under certain operating conditions.
-Voltage setpoints and the voltage profile along the line should be closely scrutinized and final sizing of the capacitor bank(s) and possibly line reactor(s) will be completed during the Facility Study phase if the customer elects to proceed.
+According to the EMTP study, non-switchable line reactors are required on the 345kV lines leaving the interconnection substations when attempts are made to close the lines.